mui/material-ui/docs/data/joy/customization/theme-shadow/theme-shadow.md

 ## Shadow ring

 The shadow ring can be configured for both light and dark color schemes.
-To create a shadow ring, provide a valid CSS box-shadow to the `shadowRing` node:
+To create a shadow ring, provide a valid CSS box-shadow value to the `shadowRing` node:

 ```js
 import { extendTheme } from '@mui/joy/styles';